david-knott/moderncompilerinjava/CURRENT.md

 # Diary
+## 30th September 2020 ##

+I have refactored the type checker and binder.
+The binder sets the AST definitions for calls, types and variables.
+Similarly the Type.Type is set on certain AST nodes.
+These are used in the TypeChecking phase.
+This will alll need to be unit tested.

+There is a bug in the renamer code.
+Perhaps I should wait until the type checker is done before fixing this.

 ## 23th September 2020 ##

 I am not happy with the Binder, TypeChecker and Renamer visitors.
 They are a bit messy.